 10 Winter Aconite

-This is one of the happiest plants to have in the winter as they are bright and colourful.
-These flowers are just like buttercups; but in winter!
+This is one of the happiest plants to have in the winter as they are bright and colorful.
+These flowers are just like buttercups, but in winter!
 They love to live in moist soil and shaded areas.

 To get the best variety of plants ideal for autumn and winter this year, visit SerenataFlowers.com!